 - 1 TBS ginger, minced

-- 2 large heads of romaine lettuce, shredded
+- 1 small head of Romaine lettuce, shredded

-- THAI CHICKEN SALAD (MASON JAR): Pour 2 TBS of thai peanut sauce into jar.
+THAI CHICKEN SALAD (MASON JAR/PREP AHEAD): Pour 2 TBS of thai peanut sauce into jar.
 Layer chicken, cabbage, red peppers, carrots, romaine lettuce, cilantro and peanuts.
 Seal jar.
 Refrigerate.
 Prior to eating remove jar from the refrigerator.
 Allow salad to come to room temperature.
 Squeeze remaining 2 TBS of lime juice over the contents of the jar.
 Shake well.
 Enjoy!